Last updated on 26 October 2022

 - Cancel and refund your order immediately after you are done.

 You can actually create an order within Shopify’s dashboard.
 This doesn’t bring you through the checkout as well as the other options, but I thought I would inform you of this one in case it works for your process.

 - Go to the Shopify dashboard

 - Click on “Create order“

-Note: Please be aware that this will show as earnings in your Shopify accounts!
-So it may throw off your accountant and raise questions.
-Refund it if you want to reverse this.
+Note: Please be aware that this will show as earnings in your Shopify accounts if you don’t use the discount!